DanCoughlin/ist-test/README.md

 ist-test
 ========

-This repository is for testing within IST
+This repository is for testing within IST and it is awesome.